-Following recommendations by Gelman (2008), the two continuous predictors were standardized by diving through twice the standard deviation.
-This puts the continuous predictors on a similar scale as the categorical predictors, and makes sure that the regularizing priors affect the estimation of all effects in similar ways.
-The analyses further contained the full random effect structure (by-participant intercepts and slopes for all predictors; by-video item intercepts and slopes for acoustic continuum since visual bias and acoustic continuum were manipulated between items).
+All analyses further contained the full random effect structure for the three design variables pen location, visual bias, and acoustic continuum (by-participant intercepts and slopes for all population-level predictors; by-video item intercepts and slopes for acoustic continuum since visual bias and acoustic continuum were manipulated between items).
+No random slopes for test block were included since our studies were not designed to test this nuisance effect, leading to convergence problems for some experiments.